graezykev/mono-repo/README.md

 Space by its nature is the gap between contents.
 It’s the **gap** between characters, words, lines, and paragraphs that you are reading.
 It’s the gutters on the sides of this page.
 Once we see it, we realize that more than 80% of the canvas is filled with empty space.

+Size is simply size, yeah, it doesn’t need any explanation.

 There are **multiple theories** around picking grid size.

-Size is simply size, yeah, it doesn’t need any explanation.
+- Base Unit: 8 pixel (most used)
+- Scale: Nonlinearly.
+Consider a geometric progression or something similarly nonlinear.

 ### Custom Space / Size (shortcuts)